phekev/N-Gram_Parser/README.md

 ie.atu.sw.Runner [inputFileDirectory] [nGramSize] [outputFilename] <Optional - Use a sliding window for producing nGrams>[Default False] eg. java ie.atu.sw.Runner textfiles 5 ngrams false This will result in the program...
-	1. looking for a folder named 'textfiles'
+	1. "loading" any files present in the 'textfiles' directory
 	2. processing the files in the folder using a ngram size of 5
 	3. since sliding window is set to false, then block ngrams will be produced eg. "happydays" will produce "happy" with block ngrams